 1. Investment Advisers.
-The Proposed Substitution involves moving the assets attributable to the Contracts from the Replaced Portfolio managed by PIMCO to a Replacement Portfolio managed by BlackRock, Inc. ("BlackRock") (each of BlackRock and PIMCO, an "Investment Adviser" and collectively, the "Investment Advisers").
-Each Investment Adviser is responsible for the day-to-day management of the assets of the Replaced or Replacement Portfolio, as the case may be.
+The proposed Substitution involves moving the assets attributable to the Contracts from the Replaced Portfolio managed by PIMCO to a Replacement Portfolio managed by BlackRock Advisors, Inc. ("BlackRock") (each of BlackRock and PIMCO, an "Investment Adviser" and collectively, the "Investment Advisers").
+Each Investment Adviser is responsible for the day-to-day management of the assets of the Replaced Portfolio or Replacement Portfolio, as the case may be.
 Neither the Replaced Portfolio nor the Replacement Portfolio employs a subadviser.

 2. Investment Objectives, Principal Investment Strategies, and Principal Risks.
-The investment objectives of the Replaced and Replacement Portfolios are substantially similar.
-The investment objective of the Replaced Portfolio is total return consistent with preservation of capital and prudent investment management, whereas the investment objective of the Replacement Portfolio is maximization of total return, consistent with income generation and prudent investment management.
+The investment objectives of the Replaced Portfolio and Replacement Portfolio are substantially similar.
+The investment objective of the Replaced Portfolio is total return, consistent with preservation of capital and prudent investment management, whereas the investment objective of the Replacement Portfolio is maximization of total return, consistent with income generation and prudent investment management.

-The principal investment strategies of the Replaced and Replacement Portfolios are substantially similar.
-Both Portfolios list the following in their prospectuses as principal investment strategies:
+The principal investment strategies of the Replaced Portfolio and Replacement Portfolio are substantially similar.
+The Replaced Portfolio and Replacement Portfolio both list the following in their prospectuses as principal investment strategies:

-- · invest primarily in investment grade fixed income securities; - may invest up to 30% of assets in foreign securities denominated in foreign securities; - may invest in emerging markets; - may use derivatives; and - $\cdot\,$ may invest in other income-producing securities, such as preferred stocks.
+- · invest primarily in investment grade fixed income securities; - \cdot may invest up to 30% of assets in foreign securities denominated in foreign securities; - may invest in emerging markets; - may use derivatives; and - $\cdot\,$ may invest in other income-producing securities, such as preferred stocks.

-The principal risks of the Replaced and Replacement Portfolios are also substantially similar.
-Both Portfolios list the following in their prospectuses as principal investment risks:
+The principal risks of the Replaced Portfolio and Replacement Portfolio are also substantially similar.
+The Replaced Portfolio and Replacement Portfolio both list the following in their prospectuses as principal investment risks:

-- · fixed income securities risks (such as interest risk, issuer risk, and call risk);
+- $\cdot\,$ fixed income securities risks (such as interest risk, issuer risk, and call risk);

-- · mortgage- and asset-backed securities risks;
+- mortgage- and asset-backed securities risks;

 - foreign securities risks;

-- · sovereign debt risks;
+- sovereign debt risks;

 - emerging markets risks;

 - high-yield ("junk bond") risks;

-- $\cdot$ risks of leverage; and

-- derivatives risks.
+- risks of leverage; and - · derivatives risks.

-A full listing of the investment objectives, principal investment strategies, and principal risks of each of the Portfolios, drawn directly from each prospectus, is provided in Appendix B.
+A full listing of the investment objectives, principal investment strategies, and principal risks of the Replaced Portfolio and Replacement Portfolio, drawn directly from each prospectus, is provided in Appendix B.

 3. Fees and Expenses.
-As shown in the table below, the management fee of the Replacement Portfolio is lower than that of the Replaced Portfolio.
-In addition, the total net expenses (after contractual fee waivers and expense reimbursements) of the Replacement Portfolio are lower than those of the Advisor class of the Replaced Portfolio, and only slightly higher than that of the Administrative class of the Replaced Portfolios.
+As shown in the table below, the management fee and Rule 12b-1 fees paid by the Replacement Portfolio are lower than those of the Replaced Portfolio.
+In addition, the total net expenses (after contractual fee waivers and expense reimbursements) of the Replacement Portfolio are lower than those of the Advisor Class of the Replaced Portfolio, and only slightly higher than that of the Administrative Class of the Replaced Portfolio.
 The Contract Owners therefore stand to benefit from many advantages of the Replacement Portfolio while bearing minimal additional fees and expenses, if any.
-The fees and expenses shown in the table below are from the most recently filed prospectuses for the Replaced Portfolio (April 30, 2015) and the Replacement Portfolio (May 1, 2015).
+The fees and expenses shown in the table below are from the most recently filed prospectuses for the Replaced Portfolio (April 29, 2016) and the Replacement Portfolio (May 1, 2016).

+Replaced Portfolio Replaced Portfolio Replacement

-Proposed Substitution Replaced Portfolio Replaced Portfolio Replacement Portfolio PIMCO Total Return Portfolio (Admin Class) PIMCO Total Return Portfolio (Advisor Class) BlackRock Total Return V.I.
-Portfolio (Class I) Management Fee 0.50% 0.50% 0.49% Distribution and/or Service (12b-1) Fees 0.15% 0.25% N/A Other Expenses (Interest plus Miscellaneous) N/A N/A 0.39% Total Gross Expenses 0.65% 0.75% 0.88% Fee Waivers and/or Expense Reimbursements N/A N/A (0.19)% Total Annual Fund Operating Expenses After Fee Waivers and/or Expense Reimbursements 0.65% 0.75% 0.69%
+Replaced Portfolio Replaced Portfolio

+PIMCO Total Return Portfolio (Admin Class) PIMCO Total Return Portfolio (Advisor Class) BlackRock Total Return V.I.
+Portfolio (Class I)

+0.50% 0.50% 0.48%

+0.15% 0.25% N/A

+0.01% 0.01% 0.44%

+N/A N/A 0.01%

+0.66% 0.76% 0.93%

+N/A N/A (0.18)%

+0.000 0.70% 0.75%

+Portfolio (Admin Class) 0.50% 0.15% 0.01% N/A 0.66% Portfolio (Admin Class) (Advisor Class) 0.50% 0.50% 0.15% 0.25% 0.01% 0.01% N/A N/A N/A 0.76%